jeenicj97/90DaysOfDevOps/2026/day-34/day-34-compose-advanced.md

 1. Define **explicit networks** in your compose file instead of relying on the default
 2. Define **named volumes** for database data
 3. Add **labels** to your services for better organization

 ---

-### Task 6: Scaling (Bonus)
-1. Try scaling your web app to 3 replicas using `docker compose up --scale`
-2. What happens?
-What breaks?
-3. Write in your notes: Why doesn't simple scaling work with port mapping?

----

-## Hints
-- Build from Dockerfile: `build: ./app`
-- Healthcheck: `healthcheck:` with `test`, `interval`, `timeout`
-- Rebuild: `docker compose up --build`
-- Scale: `docker compose up --scale web=3`

----

-## Submission
-1. Add your compose files, Dockerfiles, and `day-34-compose-advanced.md` to `2026/day-34/`
-2. Commit and push to your fork

----